Skip to main content

 The academic year 2023-24 was

-after 17 years the last for the North Carolina German Studies Seminar and Workshop Series.
+after 17 years the last for the North Carolina German Studies Seminar and Workshop Series, but we will continue the he Konrad H. Jarausch Essay Prize for Advanced Graduate Students in Central European History.

 Many thanks for all your support!

-The Konrad H. Jarausch Essay Prize for Advanced Graduate Students in Central European History 2024
+Winner of the Konrad H. Jarausch Essay Prize for Advanced Graduate Students in Central European History 2024:

 KHJ prize Website: https://ncgsws.web.unc.edu/konrad-h-jarausch-essay-prize/